-Also in November 2005 the government held its first meeting of donor partners at which the government presented its NSDS and demonstrated its commitment to transparent engagement with civil society, the wider Nauruan community, donors and regional organisations.
-Nauru will be hosting a second meeting for donor partners on the 26th of July 2007.
+In November 2005 the Government convened its first meeting of donor partners at which the government presented its NSDS and demonstrated its commitment to transparent engagement with civil society, the wider Nauruan community, donors and regional organisations.
+Nauru followed this initiative by hosting a second meeting for donor partners on the 26th of July 2007.

-In 2003-2005 Australia's package of assistance to Nauru was AUD \$29 million.
-Australia will continue to support Nauru for the next two years, with a Memorandum of Understanding (MoU) renewed on an annual basis.
-The financial support will be of about AUD \$23.5 million for the period 2005-2006 and indicatively AUD \$19.0 million for the period 2006-2007.
-A review of Australian assistance is scheduled for 2007.
-While the MoU was developed as an outcome of the establishment ofhe Australian processing centres, the financial assistance actually covers social expenditures (essential drugs, teachers' salaries, etc) and fuel import.
-Australia also funds a number of key government in-line positions including the Secretary for Finance, the Secretary of Health and the Police Commissioner.
+In 2006 - 2007 Australia's package of assistance to Nauru was reduced to AUD \$18 million.
+Australia's support to Nauru will be reviewed in 2008.
+While the MoU was originally developed as an outcome of the establishment of the Australian processing centers, the financial assistance actually covers social expenditures (essential drugs, education infrastructure, etc) and fuel import.
+Australia also funds a number of key government in-line positions including the Secretary for Finance, the Secretary for Health and the Police Commissioner.
 As provided for under the bilateral MoU, the Government of Australia takes close account of Nauru's progress in achieving economic and governance reforms.

-In May 2005 Nauru shifted its diplomatic allegiance from China to Taiwan after three years of recognizing mainland China.
-Previously, Nauru recognized Taiwan from 1980 through 2002.
+In May 2005 Nauru shifted its diplomatic allegiance from People's Republic of China to Republic of China after three years of recognizing mainland China.
+Previously, Nauru recognized Republic of China from 1980 through 2002.